vanrossumict/ngx-hammerjs-carousel/README.md

 ## Publish

+1. Up the version in projects/ngx-hammerjs-carousel/package.json
-1. Run `npm run build-publish` to build the project for publishing to npm.
+2. Run `npm run build-publish` to build the project for publishing to npm.
-2. Go to the /dist/ngx-hammerjs-carousel folder
+3. Go to the /dist/ngx-hammerjs-carousel folder
-3. Run `npm publish`
+4. Run `npm publish`